-For starters, the average tester first needed to acquire and process tick data using third party tools such as Tick Data Downloader, TickStory and of course the CSV2FXT converter script.
-TDS 1.x was mainly a special loader that performed in-memory patching of Metatarder4 that prevented the terminal from overwriting custom tick data files.
+For starters, the average tester first needed to acquire and process tick data using third-party tools such as Tick Data Downloader, TickStory, and of course the CSV2FXT converter script.
+TDS 1.x was essentially a special loader that performed in-memory patching of Metatarder4.
+This prevented the terminal from overwriting custom tick data files.
 The utility also performed a few different tasks, such as dropping the 4GB FXT file limit and enabling backtesting using variable spread, to name but a few.

 Version 2 of Tick Data Suite is a whole different story and the software certainly lives up to its name.
 The integrated tick data manager lets you download, store and manage tick data repositories for various instruments such as Forex and CFDs.

-Traders using EAs on custom charts such as RangeBars or various Renko modes will also find TDS 2.x a very useful tool since it enables the use of custom FXT files, such as the ones created by CSV2FXT script modifications for Range and Renko charting.
+Traders using EAs on custom charts such as RangeBars or various Renko modes will also find TDS 2.x a very useful tool since it enables the use of custom FXT files, such as the ones created by CSV2FXT script modifications for Range Bars and Renko charting.

 The process is possible thanks to a nice and convenient feature of TDS 2.x which is the choice of action when encountering an already existing FXT file with a read-only attribute.

 This way we can utilize custom FXT files in the backtest.
 However, it is important to note that whenever an FXT is used with TDS 2, the settings from the FXT file will override whatever is configured in the Tick Data Settings dialog.
 The only exception is slippage which will work as configured.
 Unfortunately, the variable spread setting will not work when using FXT files, but that is only a minor setback.